ChrisHal/PMbrowser/README.md

 ## Building from Source
 Currently, PMbrowser can be build for Windows and Linux.
-You will need to install the usual build tools and Qt-Librrary version 5.xx.
+You will need to install the usual build tools and Qt-Library version 5.xx.
 ### Building on Linux
 On most distribution, Qt is provided as a package, e.g. `qt5-default` for Ubuntu.
 Use the provided `.pro`-file.
 Usually, all you need to do is: